Linfeng-Zhang773/SimpleChatX/DEVLOG.md

 - **Task 8**: Add user registration/login persistence (store `username` and `password` in DB)
 - **Task 9**: On server start, preload all registered users into memory or directly query DB during login
 - Extend Database schema with `users` table:
   `CREATE TABLE users (username TEXT PRIMARY KEY, password TEXT NOT NULL);`

+## Development Log — Day 12

+### Day12_Tasks Completed

+- added brief comments to introduce key features and designs
+- tested all designed features and ensured these features working perfect
+- wrote README.md
+- rephrase sentences and grammar in DEVLOG.md

+---

+### Day12_Issues Encountered

+- NONE

+---

+### Day12_Next Steps (Planned for next version)

+Although I implemented chat msgs persistance, right now if the server is crashed or shut down, username and password map will be destroyed, therefore user has to register again.
+In order to persist the username and passowrd, following design and implementation is needed:

+- Add user registration/login persistence (store `username` and `password` in DB)
+- On server start, preload all registered users into memory or directly query DB during login
+- Extend Database schema with `users` table:
+  `CREATE TABLE users (username TEXT PRIMARY KEY, password TEXT NOT NULL);`